mikkel080/BDSA-GitInsight/docs/Documentation.md

 This is a ever evolving application that facilitates analysis of git repositories.
 It supports both repositories that are hosted locally and on GitHub.com.
-The application exposes a WEB API, and a webpage where the insights and analysis results can be accessed.
+The application exposes a WEB API, and a web page where the insights and analysis results can be accessed.

 ## Architecture